-The initial review of the North Carolina Department of Public Safety (NCDPS) Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Requirements and Procedures (R&P) Document reviewed and approved by both the Director of Juvenile Facility Operations and Commissioner of Adult Corrections and Juvenile Justice in September 2013 - Section 3.1 (First Response to Concerns of Sexual Abuse, Sexual Harassment and Voyeurism); NCDPS Sexual Abuse Incident Response Checklist for First Responder and Stonewall Jackson YDC Response Plan for Juvenile Sexual Abuse Reporting requires staff to take specific steps to respond to a report of sexual abuse including; separating the alleged victim from the abuser; preserving any crime scene within a period that still allows for the collection of physical evidence; request that the alleged victim not take any action that could destroy physical evidence; and ensure that the alleged abuser does not take any action to destroy physical evidence, if the abuse took place within a time period that still allows for the collection of physical evidence.
-There has been one (1) allegation of sexual abuse during the past 12 months.
-First responder interview validated his technical knowledge of actions to be taken upon learning that a resident was sexually abused, however most staff interviews had difficulty in providing the action steps, had limited knowledge of their responsibilities as first responders and unaware of why they do these duties.
-There was a discussion to re-train staff on first responder duties.
-Since the initial review and on-site visit, the Detention Director sent the documentation to this auditor prior to the submission of this report.
-The information was reviewed by this auditor and the detention facility is in full compliance with this standard.
+The initial review of the North Carolina Department of Public Safety (NCDPS) Juvenile Justice Facilities Sexual Abuse and Harassment Policy and Requirements and Procedures (R&P) Document reviewed and approved by both the Director of Juvenile Facility Operations and Commissioner of Adult Corrections and Juvenile Justice in September 2013 - Section 3.1 (First Response to Concerns of Sexual Abuse, Sexual Harassment and Voyeurism) and NCDPS Sexual Abuse Incident Response Checklist for First Responder requires staff to take specific steps to respond to a report of sexual abuse including; separating the alleged victim from the abuser; preserving any crime scene within a period that still allows for the collection of physical evidence; request that the alleged victim not take any action that could destroy physical evidence; and ensure that the alleged abuser does not take any action to destroy physical evidence, if the abuse took place within a time period that still allows for the collection of physical evidence.
+There have been no allegations of sexual abuse during the past twelve (12) months.
+Random detention staff and first responder interviews validated their technical knowledge of actions to be taken upon learning that a resident was sexually abused.
+Also, every interviewed detention staff, without hesitation, described actions they would take immediately and these steps were all consistent with NCDPS policies and procedures.
+It was evident that detention staff have been trained in their responsibilities as first responders.